There are three steps you can take if you have been declined credit:

 If you want instant access to your credit report, you can purchase My Credit Alert for $79.95 per year.

-If you would like your credit score to help you understand the items on your credit report that may have impacted your credit application please visit our Your Credit and Identity website.
+If you would like your credit score to help you understand the items on your credit report that may have impacted your credit application, please visit the Equifax website.

 You will need to have the following information handy: